malker97/malker97.github.io/ProjectDoc/Supply-chain-security.md

 # Title: Supply-chain security codelabs and CTF (Capture-the-Flag) game

+# How interesting will this be?
+If you are interested in software security, malware reverse engineering, network security, or CTF, I can say that this is a very interesting and exciting project.

 # Background Knowledge:

 Most of our programming activities now rely on existing libraries(C or C++: iostream; python date; Javascript: Bootstrap ), These softwares are usually obtained from the Internet using corresponding package management tools (gcc, g++, pip/pip3, npm,brew, apt, [XcodeGhost Event](https://en.wikipedia.org/wiki/XcodeGhost)).